-- "Administration Fee" means, collectively, the Series A and Series F Administration Fee, the Series I Administration and the administration fee for any Series which may be created subsequent to the date hereof; - "Affiliate" or "Affiliates" has the same meaning as in the B.C.
-Securities Act; - "Audit Committee" means the audit committee of the Board of Governors; - "Auditor(s)" means the firm of Chartered Professional Accountants from time to time appointed as auditor(s) of the Trust by the Board of Governors: - "Authorized Interim Investments" means cash and guaranteed investment certificates; - "Average Annual Gross Assets" means, for a particular period, the value of all assets held by the Trust valued in accordance with the Valuation Policy; - "B.C.
-Securities Act" means the Securities Act (British Columbia), with all amendments thereto in force from time to time and any statutes that may be passed which have the effect of supplementing or superseding such statute; - "Board of Governors" means the board named as such and established pursuant to the Declaration of Trust; - "book value of the Units" means an amount equal to the Net Asset Value; - "book value per Unit" means the book value per Unit, as described under the heading "Calculation of Book Value Book Value of the Trust"; - "Business Day" means a day other than a Saturday, Sunday or any day on which the principal office of the Trust's bankers located in Vancouver, British Columbia, is not open for business during normal banking hours; - "Calculation Date" means the last day of March, June, September and December or, if the Manager decides to cause the Trust to make monthly distributions, the last day of each calendar month; - "Credit Committee" means the credit committee of the Board of Governors: - "Declaration of Trust" means the declaration of trust made as of December 8, 2016, made by the Trustee, creating the Trust under the laws of the Province of British Columbia; - "Deferred Plan" means a "registered retirement savings plan", a "registered retirement income fund", a "tax-free savings account", a "registered disability savings plan", a "registered education savings plan" or a "deferred profit sharing plan" as such terms are defined under the Tax Act; - "Distribution Payment Date" means, for each of the first three calendar quarters, the 15th day of the month following the Calculation Date for such calendar quarter and for the calendar quarter ending December 31, the Distribution Payment Date will be not later than the following March 15; - "Equity Investment" means, in respect of Real Property, an agreement with a third party to invest in Real Property through an indirect unsecured ownership interest in such Real Property; - "Final Year End Distribution Payment" means, in respect of any year, an amount equal to any amount payable in excess of the distributions previously paid for such year; - "Fiscal Year" means each such consecutive period of twelve months commencing on January 1, and ending on December 31;
+- "Administration Fee" means, collectively, the Series A and Series F Administration Fee, the Series I Administration Fee and the administration fee for any Series which may be created subsequent to the date hereof; - "Affiliate" or "Affiliates" has the same meaning as in the B.C.
+Securities Act: - "Audit Committee" means the audit committee of the Board of Governors; - "Auditor(s)" means the firm of Chartered Professional Accountants from time to time appointed as auditor(s) of the Trust by the Board of Governors; - "Authorized Interim Investments" means cash and guaranteed investment certificates; - "Average Annual Gross Total Assets" means, for a particular period, the sum of the Total Assets of the Trust determined as of the end of each month in such period, divided by the number of months in such period; - "B.C.
+Securities Act" means the Securities Act (British Columbia), with all amendments thereto in force from time to time and any statutes that may be passed which have the effect of supplementing or superseding such statute; - "Board of Governors" means the board named as such and established pursuant to the Declaration of Trust; - "book value of the Units" means an amount equal to the Net Asset Value; - "book value per Unit" means the book value per Unit, as described under the heading "Calculation of Book Value Book Value of the Trust"; - "Business Day" means a day other than a Saturday, Sunday or any day on which the principal office of the Trust's bankers located in Vancouver, British Columbia, is not open for business during normal banking hours; - "CAD Series Units" has the meaning given to it under the heading "Recent Developments"; - "Calculation Date" means the last day of March, June, September and December or, if the Manager decides to cause the Trust to make monthly distributions in accordance with the Declaration of Trust, the last day of each calendar month; - "Credit Committee" means the credit committee of the Board of Governors; - "Declaration of Trust" has the meaning given to it under the heading "Business of the Trust Structure"; - "Deferred Plan" means a "registered retirement savings plan", a "registered retirement income fund", a "tax-free savings account", a "registered disability savings plan", a "registered education savings plan" or a "deferred profit sharing plan" as such terms are defined under the Tax Act; - "Distribution Payment Date" means, for each of the first three calendar quarters, the 15th day of the month following the Calculation Date for such calendar quarter and for the calendar quarter ending December 31, the Distribution Payment Date will be not later than the following March 15; - "Equity Investment" means, in respect of Real Property, an agreement with a third party to invest in Real Property through an indirect unsecured ownership interest in such Real Property.
+For greater certainty, "Equity Investment" does not include an investment by the Trust in a wholly-owned subsidiary of the Trust; - "Final Year End Distribution Payment" means, in respect of any year, an amount equal to any amount payable in excess of the distributions previously paid for such year;

+"Fiscal Year" means each such consecutive period of twelve months commencing on January 1, and ending on December 31;